washingtonyachtclub/documents/WYC_Policies.md

 The online Checkout Form must be completed, and every Guest must sign the online Participant’s Agreement (available at https://waiver.washingtonyachtclub.org/).

 #### Ratings Requirement
-The appropriate Novice, Intermediate, or Skipper rating is required, except with the express permission of a Chief, Ratings Examiner, or Instructor.
+The appropriate Novice, Intermediate, or Skipper Rating is required, except with the express permission of a Chief, Ratings Examiner, or Instructor.

 #### Equipment Requirement
 All proper equipment for the particular boat must be on board.